 The cover letter is dead.
 It was never loved and its enemies were many.

 Let us examine the evidence first.
 Most witness accounts suggest that cover letters hardly ever get read.
-A study conducted by reCareered found out that 90 percent of hiring managers mostly ignored cover letters and 97 percent based a decision whether to interview a candidate on the resume only.
+A study conducted by reCareered found out that 90 percent of hiring managers mostly ignored cover letters and 97 percent based a decision on whether to interview a candidate on the resume only.
 That was back in 2009, the same year iPhone 3GS came out.
 Imagine how much has changed since then.

 Today, you could hardly find a company that still asks for cover letters.
 One of the reasons is that most candidates can’t write them well.
 Because of this, recruiters usually end up with a heap of generic write-ups that don’t help them find the right candidate in any way.
 Another reason is that candidates generally hate writing them.
 If you insist on including a cover letter, you’ll probably repel some of the best people you could have found.